GetOutOfMyBakery/getoutofmybakery.github.io/README.md

 > Consider using a tool like [direnv](https://github.com/direnv/direnv) to automatically set the projects ENV vars.

 > [!IMPORTANT]
 > `bin/qr-code` displays a QR Code that can be used my a mobile device.
-The supplied IP address therefore needs to be something that can be routed:
+The supplied IP address therefore needs to be something that can be routed, e.g.:
-> local address: 192.168.#.#
+> - local address: `192.168.#.#`
-> hostname: my-laptop.home.arpa
+> - hostname: `my-laptop.home.arpa`

 ## Creating and managing posts
 With the help of [`jekyll-compose`](https://github.com/jekyll/jekyll-compose) creating and managing posts is easy: